evkx/evkx.github.io/content/models/yangwang/u9/U9/_index.md

 Furthermore, the YangWang U9 supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

-### Sound system
+### Sound System

 The YangWang U9 comes equipped with one sound system option:

-- **Rimac Nevera Sound System**: This system features eight speakers and delivers a maximum output of 1200 watts.
+- **Rimac Nevera Sound System:**: This system features eight speakers and delivers a maximum output of 1200 watts.

 ## Lights

 **Standard Headlights:** These use advanced LED technology, providing bright and efficient illumination.

-Standard Taillights use LED technology, ensuring visibility and efficiency.
+Standard taillights use LED technology, ensuring visibility and efficiency.

 {{< sitefiguresized thumb="models/yangwang/u9/u9/headlights_1_st.jpg" title="YangWang U9" width="3000" height="2250"  >}}